Galamrani/ToDo-list/README.md

 - Delete items from the to-do list by clicking the delete button

 ## Deployment
 The application has been deployed using the Cyclic platform.
-To access the deployed website, use: https://odd-blue-hare-veil.cyclic.app/
+To access the deployed website, use the URL provided above.